-- Your brace should be worn fully extended (straight) at all times (day and night except for exercises) until otherwise informed by the physician. - Remove brace for flexion (bending) and other exercises done in a nonweight bearing position (i.e. lying or sitting).
+- Your brace should be worn fully extended (straight) at all times (day and night - except for exercises) until otherwise informed by the physician after the first post-operative visit. - Remove brace for flexion (bending) exercises done in a non-weight bearing position (i.e. lying or sitting). - Remove brace for shower.

-6. Ice Therapy
+6. ICE THERAPY

-- Icing is very important in the initial post-operative period and should begin immediately after surgery. - Use icing machine continuously or ice packs (if machine not prescribed) every 2 hours for 20 minutes daily until your first postoperative visit - remember to keep extremity elevated to level of chest while icing. - Ice machines are not covered by insurance, but can be purchased in Dr. Waterman's clinic or through an online retailer of your choice.
+- Icing is very important in the initial post-operative period and should begin immediately after surgery. - Use icing machine continuously or ice packs (if machine not prescribed) every 2 hours for 20 minutes daily until your first post-operative visit - remember to keep extremity elevated to level of chest while icing. - Ice machines are not covered by insurance, but can be purchased in Dr. Waterman's clinic or through an online retailer of your choice.

-7. Exercise
+7. EXERCISE

-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides, and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery it is safe and, in fact, preferable to bend your knee (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) and 90° of flexion (bending) at your first post-operative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin 7-10 days after surgery.
-Please call your physical therapy location of choice to schedule appointments 2-3 days after surgery.
-If you need a referral faxed to an outside location, please contact our office.
+- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery - it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first postoperative visit - your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin 7-10 days after surgery.
+Please contact your physical therapy office of choice 2-3 days after surgery to schedule appointments.

-8. Emergencies
+8. EMERGENCIES

 - Contact Dr. Waterman or his nurse at 336-716-8091 if any of the following are present:

 - Painful swelling or numbness

 - Unrelenting pain

 - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills

-- Redness around incisions
+- o Redness around incisions

-- o Color change in wrist or hand
+- Color change in wrist or hand

 - Continuous drainage or bleeding from incision (a small amount of drainage is expected)

-- o Difficulty breathing
+- Difficulty breathing

-- o Excessive nausea/vomiting
+- Excessive nausea/vomiting

 - If you have an emergency after office hours or on the weekend, contact the same office number (336-716-8091) and you will be connected to our page service - they will contact Dr. Waterman or one of his fellows if he is unavailable.
 Do NOT call the hospital or surgical center.

 - If you have an emergency that requires immediate attention, proceed to the nearest emergency room.